tracim/tracim/backend/doc/migration.md

 This document is intended for developers.

-Migrations on `Tracim` uses on [alembic](http://alembic.zzzcomputing.com/en/latest/index.html) which is the migration tool dedicated to SQLAlchemy.
+Migrations on `Tracim` uses [alembic](http://alembic.zzzcomputing.com/en/latest/index.html) which is the migration tool dedicated to SQLAlchemy.

 In order to use the `tracimcli` commands, go to the root of the project and and activate the Tracim virtualenv: